wormhole-foundation/wormhole/solana/programs/core-bridge/README.md

 - `PublishMessage<'info>`
   - Ensures that all Core Bridge accounts are included in your [account context].
 - `CreateAccount<'info>`
-  - Requires payer and system program account infos.
+  - Requires payer and System program account infos.

-These traits are found in the SDK submodule of the Core Bridge program crate.
+These traits are found in the [SDK] submodule of the Core Bridge program crate.

 ```rust,ignore
 use wormhole_core_bridge_solana::sdk as core_bridge_sdk;